National Unity Party of Canada: History

 Arcand founded the Parti national social chrétien du Canada (PNSC) on February 22, 1934.
 It was known as the "Christian National Socialist Party" in English.
 A fascist and antisemite, Arcand described Jews in Canada as "cockroaches and insects", decried liberal democracy as a "Jewish invention" and lauded Hitler as the "saviour of Christianity".
 Arcand looked toward Nazi Germany and Fascist Italy for ideological inspiration.
 His supporters referred to him as the "Canadian Führer", a reference to the title held by Hitler.

-The Canadian Nationalist Party, a fascist group based in the Prairie provinces, merged into the PNSC in October 1934.
-In the mid-1930s, the party claimed to have a few thousand members, mainly concentrated in Quebec, British Columbia and Alberta.
+The Canadian Nationalist Party, a fascist group based in the Prairie provinces by the mid-1930s claimed to have a few thousand members, mainly concentrated in Quebec, British Columbia and Alberta, worked closely with the PNSC after 1934.
 The PNSC later expanded into Ontario and changed its English name to the "National Christian Party of Canada".

-In mid-July 1938, several fascist groups from across Canada attended a conference hosted by the PNSC in Kingston, Ontario.
+On July 2, 1938, fascist groups from across Canada attended a conference hosted by the PNSC at Forester's Hall in Toronto, though the groups claimed to have met in Kingston, Ontario in defiance of a ban by Kingston City Council.
+Delegates then drove to Kingston and took pictures of themselves to release to the press "for no other purpose than to claim they had successfully met in that city in defiance of the city council".
 The attendees agreed to unite under a single organization and consequently established the National Unity Party of Canada (NUPC).
 Arcand announced that "a flaming torch [would] be the new party's emblem, 'Canada for Canadians' its slogan, the upraised arm its salute and 'King, Country and Christianity' its program."
 At a time of mounting English-French Canadian tension, Arcand hoped to unite the two groups and create a white nationalist movement under the leadership of the NUPC.
-Following the conference in Kingston, Arcand left for Toronto and held a rally at Massey Hall attended by about 800 of his supporters.
-He was accompanied by 85 "Blueshirts", armed members of the NUPC's paramilitary force.
-The anti-fascist Canadian League for Peace and Democracy simultaneously held a counter-rally of 10,000 people at Maple Leaf Gardens in opposition to the NUPC.
+Arcand was affirmed as the new party's leader and Joseph C. Farr, the Ontario chairman of the Canadian Nationalist Party, became the NUPC's secretary.
+At this point, CNP leader William Whittaker was in declining health, having suffered a stroke in March 1938.
+He would die by the end of the year.